-Egg rolls have always been a staple part of Chinese take-out, and why wouldn’t they?
+Egg rolls are staple of Chinese take-out, and why wouldn’t they be?
 They’re amazing!
 Crispy rolls stuffed with seasoned pork and crunchy cabbage then fried until golden brown.

-They make the best snacks especially with a little sweet and sour dipping sauce on the side.
-Anytime I add them to a party platter of appetizers you can bet they’re the first to go.
+They make the best snacks, especially with a little sweet and sour dipping sauce on the side.
+Anytime I add these, crab rangoon or southwest egg rolls to a party platter of appetizers they’re the first to go.

-Learning how to make eggs rolls from scratch is so easy and I’m going to show you how to make them in under 30 minutes without skimping on authentic flavors and textures.
-They’re exactly what you want in an egg roll recipe and the bonus is that it ends up being faster than delivery anyway.
-And cheaper!
+Learning how to make homemade egg rolls from scratch is easy and can be ready in under 30 minutes without skimping on authentic flavors and textures.
+They’re exactly what you want in an egg roll recipe plus it’s faster and cheaper than delivery!

 - Use ground chicken or ground beef in place of the pork.